 The gaming term OP means overpowered; OP is used in connection to a strong in-game weapon or a player who alone can take on multiple players.

 “Time to kill” is gaming slang, which refers to the average time taken to kill an enemy player in a gunfight.

 Poggers is a gaming slang mostly limited to the gaming streaming service Twitch.
 The slang poggers is used to express excitement or excess joy.

 Instalock is a gaming slang for multiplayer games meaning the process of instantly locking down a character in the character selection screen so that no other player can choose it.

 This gaming slang is the word “Owned,” and due to the proximity of O and P keys, they’re interchanged.
 In gaming, Pwned means to dominate enemy players in a match with good skills and gameplay.

 Clutch is when a player outnumbered in a match takes down the opposing players one by one and wins the round.

 Ganking is a gaming slang most commonly uses in MMORPGs; it refers to the act of multiple players teaming up and taking on one or more players to eliminate them.

-We hope that was an interesting read.
-With these 25 gaming slangs/terms, we put this list to an end; make sure to let us know which gaming slang among these is your favorite and most commonly used.
+We hope that was an interesting read for all the newbie gamers out there trying to get a hang of the well-established gaming slang.
+With these 25 gaming slang/terms, we put this list to an end; make sure to let us know which gaming slang among these is your favorite and most commonly used.